Wes Harding: First-team football with Birmingham

 Harding signed a four-year contract in July 2018.
 He was a regular off the bench in the first few months of the season, but did not start until late November away to Aston Villa, playing behind regular left-back Kristian Pedersen who was selected on the wing.
 The experiment was not a success, but when Harding had to replace the injured Roberts – who was himself only in the side because Michael Morrison was injured – early in the visit to Blackburn Rovers three weeks later, "[having] never played a senior league match at centre half", he performed well.
 He started more regularly during the second half of the season, mainly at right back, and finished the campaign with 27 league appearances, of which 13 were in the starting eleven.
 In the 2019–20 season, Birmingham's full backs, Maxime Colin and Pedersen, missed only two league matches apiece, and loanee Jake Clarke-Salter became backup of choice in central defence.
 Harding was again a regular on the substitutes' bench, but came off it rather less frequently: he finished the season with 15 league appearances, of 7 were as a starter.

 Rotherham United

 Harding joined another Championship club, Rotherham United, on 20 August 2020 on a three-year deal; the fee was undisclosed.

 Harding scored his first goal in senior football for Rotherham United in their 2021–22 EFL Trophy quarter-final encounter with Cambridge United on 25 January 2022.

 Millwall

 On 21 July 2023, Harding signed for Championship club Millwall.

+On 2 February 2026, he joined League One club Plymouth Argyle on loan until the end of the season.

+He was released by Millwall upon the expiry of his contract at the end of the 2025–26 season.

+Plymouth Argyle

+On 15 June 2026, Plymouth Argyle announced the permanent signing of Harding on a two-year deal.
+He was also named vice-captain.